-At runtime, the client library communicates with the bulk of the SDK’s implementation and footprint in Google Play services.
+The client library interacts at runtime with the majority of the SDK’s implementation and footprint in Google Play services.

-- Receives automatic updates—independent of OS, OEM, or app updates—so your users receive improvements and bug fixes more quickly.
+Receives automatic updates—regardless of OS, OEM, or app updates—so your users can benefit from upgrades and bug fixes sooner.

-- Powers SDKs that are backward compatible to Android 4.1 (API level 16) and are available on a variety of form factors, enabling you to reach more users with less effort.
+Enables you to reach more users with less effort and provides SDKs that are backward compatible with Android 4.1 (API level 16) and are accessible on a range of form factors.

 How Google Play services works